fyodor-org-uk/fyodor/random-generators/index.md

 * We’ve overloaded `withPrice()` so you can supply a simple `Integer` to avoid the boilerplate involved with using `BigDecimal`s in the test code
-* The `dateOfManufacture(LocalDate)` method is accompanied by an `age(Integer)` method so you can make your test code simpler and more readable by avoiding the boilerplate of massaging a `LocalDate`
+* The `setDateOfManufacture(LocalDate)` method is accompanied by an `aged(Range)` method so you can make your test code simpler and more readable by avoiding the boilerplate of massaging a `LocalDate`
 * You can provide multiple static constructor methods to convey meaning in your test code as well as standardising data set up for common scenarios, here we have an `expensiveCarBuilder()` as well as the bog-standard `carBuilder()`